esa/kazoo/templates/skeletons/README.md

 Here, we want to generate the file _only if it is not already there_, to prevent overwritting user code.

-4. Define the filenames
+Define the filenames
+--

-The `function-filename.tmplt` and `makefile-filename.tmplt" are used to determine the output file name:
+The `function-filename.tmplt` and `makefile-filename.tmplt` are used to determine the output file name:

 ```
 $ cat function-filename.tmplt